agilepro/better-thought/markdown/chapter-12.md

 The more we notice and thank our partner for what they do, the better we both feel.
 It’s a true win-win.
 Gratitude encourages generosity, and kindness tends to multiply.

-When I deliberately notice what Jim does and thank him, he feels good — and so do I. My attention shifts away from fault-finding and toward appreciation.
+When I deliberately notice what he does and thank him, he feels good — and so do I. My attention shifts away from fault-finding and toward appreciation.
 That shift alone is a better thought.

 It does take intention.
 Our minds are naturally alert to problems and mistakes — an old survival instinct, perhaps.
 But appreciation can be practiced.